10 Best HVAC Companies in August, CA

 Cost of HVAC Installation and Maintenance in August

-• Heat pump: Heat pumps transfer hot and cold air between your home and the outside.
-These systems don't generate their own heat or AC, so they work better in milder climates and may not be as effective during August's hot summers.
+• Heat pump: Heat pumps move warm and cool air between your home and the outside.
+These systems don't generate their own heat or AC, so they work better in moderate climates and may not be as effective during August's hot summers.

-• Packaged heating and air: Packaged HVAC systems work well in smaller houses.
-They consist of a single combined air conditioner and heating unit, usually located in a basement or attic.
-This unit is typically compact, energy-efficient, and easy to maintain.
+• Packaged heating and air: Packaged HVAC systems are a good choice for smaller houses.
+These systems have a single combined AC and heating, typically located in an attic or basement.
+They're compact, energy-efficient, and easy to maintain.

 HVAC Unit TypeCost